 Strong capitalization is contractually supported by shareholders.
 BBM have historically preserved a comfortable capital cushion to absorb both expected and unexpected losses in the credit and trading portfolio.
-As of June 2011, the bank has posted a 23.9% BIS ratio.
+Capital has always support the strategic repositioning which has been present over the life of BBM always prioritizing risk controls and positive performance.